Route 443 (Israel–Palestine)

 Route 443 (כביש 443, מעלה בית חורון) is also known as Ma'ale Beit Horon (Bethoron Ascent), following the ancient east-west trade route connecting the Via Maris and the Way of the Patriarchs.
 It is the main highway connecting Tel Aviv and Gush Dan with Jerusalem via Modi'in.
-While technically listed as a regional road, it is for the most part a divided, four-lane highway which utilises some grade separation and interchanges, as well as major at-grade intersections, and thus is not classified as a motorway, even though there is a short motorway section on its western end, connecting it to westbound Highway 1.
+While technically listed as a regional road, it is, for the most part, a divided, four-lane highway which utilizes some grade separation and interchanges, as well as major at-grade intersections, and thus is not classified as a motorway, even though there is a short motorway section on its western end, connecting it to westbound Highway 1.

 Route

 Route 443 begins as a local street near downtown Lod.
 Leaving Lod to the east, it becomes a divided highway, crossing Highway 1 and Highway 6 at the Ben Shemen Interchange, and continuing to Shilat junction, which serves as the entrance for the Modi'in area.
 It then continues through the West Bank in the Matte Binyamin Regional Council, near Ramallah.
 Upon passing Givat Ze'ev Junction, its official designation becomes Highway 45 which continues directly to Jerusalem's Highway 50 (Begin Boulevard).
-A spur, Route 436, also links it with Jerusalem through Giv'at Ze'ev and the Ramot neighborhood.
+A spur, Route 436, also links it with Jerusalem through Giv'at Ze'ev and the Ramot neighbourhood.

-The Road in Antiquity
+The road in antiquity

 The road was used during many battles in antiquity due to its unique geography.
 It is mentioned in several ancient writings.